• Skip to primary navigation

 • Sift the flour, baking powder, baking soda, and salt together in a medium mixing bowl and set aside.

-• In a stand mixer or large mixing bowl add the butter, shortening, and sour cream (ALL AT ROOM TEMP) and cream together until nice and smooth.
+• In a stand mixer or large mixing bowl add the butter, shortening, and sour cream (all at room temperature) and cream together until nice and smooth.
 This will take about 4-5 minutes.
 Add the sugar, egg, and extracts and mix until combined.

 • Add dry ingredients to the wet ingredients in 3 batches, mixing in completely after each addition.